 For Christians, the fact that Jesus’ death and resurrection indicates an end to the sacrificial system as a whole (a process which was already forming in Judaism before Jesus, and so had Jewish antecedents) should demonstrate that Jesus, as the final and perfect revelation of God, goes against the spirit of predation and instead suggests us to move beyond it into a new way of existence with the earth with the peaceable kingdom of God.

 When hunting is seen as necessary to control animal populations, as such hunting requires consistent promotion of such hunting, year after year, it is clear the supposed good done by such hunting is superficial, and other means can be and should be tried in order to deal with such wildlife.
-Or, as Mark Bekoff explained, we need to find a means of peaceful co-existence:
+Or, as Marc Bekoff explained, we need to find a means of peaceful co-existence:

 Whatever short-term benefits killing wild animals provides, these don’t work for the long term.
 Killing is easy, but it’s not a lasting solution.
 Wild animals abide by their evolutionary behaviors, and then they adapt to the encroachments of our civilization, and it is only by our definitions that they become “pests” or “nuisances.”
 It is incumbent on us to curb ourselves, our expectations, and our “boundaries,” to reduce conflicts with wild animals.
 Peaceful coexistence is possible without having it depend on eliminating the other side.